 Getting sick is no fun for anyone.
 Thank heavens that’s behind you now, and you are feeling better.
 I say this just to remind you that things could always be worse.
 Although you have medical copay bills that are unpaid, you did have insurance that covered most of the costs.
 Now that we are looking on the positive side of the situation, let’s see what we can do about your bills.

-For the bills that were from a hospital rather than a doctor, you should check the Health Resources and Services Administration website at hrsa.gov/gethealthcare/affordable/hillburton/ and determine if the facility where you had surgery is covered under the Hill-Burton Act.
-The Act provides that hospitals, nursing homes and other health facilities that received government money must provide free or reduced-cost services to patients in return for the money received.
+For the bills that were from a hospital rather than a doctor, you should check the Health Resources and Services Administration website and determine whether the facility where you had surgery is covered under the Hill-Burton Act.
+The act provides that hospitals, nursing homes and other health facilities that got government money must provide free or reduced-cost services to patients in return for the money received.
 The program has not been funded since 1997, but some facilities are still under obligation to provide free and reduced-cost services if you fall below the poverty guidelines.

-If any of the facilities that you owe are listed as Hill-Burton obligated facilities, you must apply for the free or reduced-cost care.
+If any of the facilities that you owe is listed as a Hill-Burton obligated facility, you must apply for the free or reduced-cost care.
 You may still apply after care has been provided and even after a bill has been turned over to a collection agency.

 Those service providers who are unwilling to waive your copays will need further communication.
-In a second letter, state that if the copay cannot be waived, you are requesting to pay out the balance due in monthly installments of what you can afford to pay.
-Let them know in general how you arrived at the figure you are proposing for a monthly payment.
+In a 2nd letter, state that if the copay cannot be waived, you are requesting to pay out the balance due in monthly installments of what you can afford to pay.
+Let them know in general how you arrived at the figure you are suggesting for a monthly payment.